jeffreycwitt/hn202/docs/first-crusade-events.md

   * This pattern appears similar to the way Lombards helped the Byzantines and then became conquerors themselves.
 * In 1055, they captured Baghdad (and they began using the Abbasid caliphs as figure heads).
 * In 1071, they defeated the Byzantines at Manzikert (SHMA, p.
 163).
-  * Incidentally, this was the date (1071) that we used to mark the end of the Golden Era of Byzantine expansion (843-1071 Expansion, see [class 6](class-6.html#expansion-843-1071](https://jeffreycwitt.com/hn202/docs/class-6.html#expansion-843-1071)).
+  * Incidentally, this was the date (1071) that we used to mark the end of the Golden Era of Byzantine expansion (843-1071 Expansion, see [class 6](byzantium.html#expansion-843-1071](https://jeffreycwitt.com/hn202/docs/class-6.html#expansion-843-1071)).
 * And especially important for our story, in 1075, the Turks occupied Jerusalem.

 In response to these Turkish conquests, in January of 1095, at the Council of Piacenza, and in March of 1095 (See SHMA p.
 181 and TFC, p.
 52n1-2) Byzantine Emperor Alexius appealed to Pope Urban II for a small band of mercenary knights to fight the Turks who had by this time conquered most of Asia Minor.

 <div class="discussion" markdown="1">

 {:.question}
 Quick review: How does this show a dramatic difference between the Popes of the Carolingian era and the Popes of the 11th century?

 </div>

 <div class="discussion" markdown="1">

 {:.dquestion}
-Why might we say Tukish conquest of Jerusalem is only a "surface" cause, or as SHMA says "ostensibly", and not a real cause of the Crusade?
+Why might we say that the Turkish conquest of Jerusalem is only a "surface" cause, or as SHMA says "ostensibly", and not a real cause of the Crusade?

 {:.answer}
 Because the preceding two causes -- namely the need for military reform charged with religious inspiration -- suggest that the West in a way already wanted or needed something like a Crusade.
 The request from Alexius, in effect, provides a convenient cover for what was already brewing.